250+ Conversation Starters

 53. If you could learn the answer to one question about your future, what would the question be?

-A fun question that helps you figure out what is important to them.
+This a fun question that helps you figure out what is important to them.

 54. Has anyone ever saved your life?